- How to Write a French Resume (With Template)

 French CV example for students

 If you’re a student, you may be looking for a summer job or a part-time job to help fund your studies abroad.
-In this case, consider writing something along these lines:
+In this case, write something like this example:

 French CV example for interns